‘Young And The Restless’ Spoilers: Jack Loses It In Court, Jabot’s Lab Break-in & Sharon Puts Abby On The Spot

 — Melissa Claire Egan (@MClaireEgan) January 5, 2018

 Young and the Restless spoilers state that Abby (Melissa Ordway) will want to clear the air with Sharon (Sharon Case) before heading out of town.
-She will show up uninvited and finds Sharon entertaining Phyllis (Gina Tognoni), Tessa (Cait Fairbanks), Chelsea (Melissa Claire Egan), Hilary (Mishael Morgan, and Mariah (Camryn Grimes).
+She will show up uninvited and find Sharon entertaining Phyllis (Gina Tognoni), Tessa (Cait Fairbanks), Chelsea (Melissa Claire Egan), Hilary (Mishael Morgan, and Mariah (Camryn Grimes).
 When Abby crashes the party, the guest suggests they should leave.
 However, Sharon comes up with another plan instead.

 Sharon thinks that Abby should make her plea for forgiveness in front of everyone.
-Young and the Restless spoilers indicate that Abby gives a sincere apology and bears her soul to Sharon and the other woman.
+Young and the Restless spoilers indicate that Abby gives a sincere apology and bares her soul to Sharon and the other woman.
 She doesn’t make any excuses for her behavior and takes responsibility for possibly taking advantage of Scott.
 Perhaps, she admits that Scott (Daniel Hall) was suffering from a PTSD episode when they had sex in the storage unit.

 Young and the Restless spoilers reveal that Jack was in the middle of remodeling the Jabot lab when someone broke into it and left it a mess.
 Ashley vows to find out who did this and make them pay.
-It looks like a great week ahead on Y&R.

 A New Year brings new DRAMA next week on #YR! pic.twitter.com/1trjJSnFL7